BreadCircuses/Tech-Journal/README.md

     # crime_rate is a string, the crime rate of the city
     crime_rates.append(crime_rate)

-Fascinating.
+This is fascinating, kind of!

-Monday, February 13th, 2017
+*Monday, February 13th, 2017*

 Nice quote from Quora re.
 Data scientists: they “serve as the ambassador between the data and the company.”